Han10th/my-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-I graduated from the Division of Mathematics at The Chinese University of Hong Kong under the supervision of [Prof. Lok Ming (Ronald) Lui](http://www.lokminglui.com/).
+I graduated M.Phil. from the Division of Mathematics at The Chinese University of Hong Kong under the supervision of [Prof. Lok Ming (Ronald) Lui](http://www.lokminglui.com/).
 I got my B.Sc. degree from the School of Mathematics at Sun Yat-Sen University under the supervision of Prof. Ying Jiang.
 I also have a precious experience at Shenzhen University with [Prof.Hui Huang](https://vcc.tech/~huihuang).
-My research interests include Computer Graphics, Computational Geometry, Scientific Computing and Medical Image.
+My research interests include Medical Imaging and Computational Geometry.